-Totara Village provides a safe, comfortable and nurturing environment for Deaf and hard of hearing residents who live away from home to attend Kelston Deaf Education Centre's Tu Kokiri Department or Provisions at Kelston Girls' College, Kelston Boys' High School or Kelston Intermediate.
+Totara Village provides a safe, nurturing environment for up to 23 Deaf and Hard of Hearing residents who attend Kelston Deaf Education Centre provisions at Kelston Intermediate School, Kelston Girls College, Kelston Boys High School or the Tu Kokiri Programme.
+Students range in age from 11 to 21 years old.

 Students range in age from 11 to 21 years old.
 Students are carefully assigned to individual cottages based on age, gender and maturity level.
 The Village is staffed by Residential Social Workers, a large number of whom are Deaf.